-I have been working at St Swithun’s Primary School for 10 years now.
-Firstly as a Lunchtime Supervisor and then as a Teaching Assistant in Early Years Foundation Stage.
-I am a Christian and attend St Swithun’s Church in Sandy regularly.
-I feel strongly about keeping the Christian values within the school community and to promote them.
+I have been working at St Swithun’s Primary School since November 2010.
+Firstly as a lunchtime supervisor and then as a Teaching Assistant in Early Years Foundation Stage.
+I am in my second term as a Foundation Governor.
+I am a committed Christian and attend church on a regular basis.
+I feel strongly about keeping the Christian values within the school and community and to promote them.

 I completed my Teacher training at St. Swithun’s in 2018 and during this time I admired the community feel of our School and the ethos that was enriched throughout it; I am now in my fourth year teaching here.
 I am the PSHE lead for our school and I’m passionate about taking a holistic approach to best support the wellbeing of our pupils.
 I am always looking for new ways to support the Social, Emotional and Mental Health wellbeing of our community and I am active in implementing these strategies within our school.